OpenMage/magento-lts/README.md

 ### Between Magento 1.9.4.5 and OpenMage 19.x

-Bug fixes and PHP 7.x and 8.0 compatibility.
+- bug fixes and PHP 7.x and 8.0 compatibility
+- added config cache for system.xml #1916

 ### Between OpenMage 19.x and 20.x